AtharKharal/Quote-Video-Generator/Readme.md

 - `quote`: The actual quote.
 - `author`: Author of the quote.

 Other options for video generation are available to be edited as well but a little more technical.
-View them inside `src/input_parameters.py`.
+View them inside `src/input_parameters.py` and `src/input.py`.
 The audio is chosen by gemini api from the `audios/` folder.
 The `images/` folder contains subdirectories of images categorized by different genres.
 You can choose the subfolder yourself or use the `random` variable to randomly select from all subfolders with regex `images[0-9]*/*`.

 All variables from `input_parameters.py` are passed to the file `input.py` which is then used by the `VideoGenerator` class.
 They are separated for ease of use and most of your time using this program will be spent inside the parameters file.
 In case you want custom functionality, you can directly edit the `input_dict` inside `input.py`